 Online platforms are active in a variety of sectors, in particular e-commerce, apps and software, social media, financial services, transportation and hospitality.
 Among these sectors, the transportation and hotel industries have been disrupted not only by the platform economy but also by the sharing economy, in which online platforms facilitate operations and services between individuals.
-According to Statista, revenue in the holiday rentals segment, which comprises private accommodation bookings made online, amounts to EUR 27,787 million in Europe in 2020.
-User penetration in the holiday rentals market in Europe stands at 23.9% in 2020, and is expected to hit 24.5% of users by 2023.
-Research indicates that in the US, private accommodation bookings via the platform/sharing economy grew nearly twice as fast (11%) as overall travel bookings, and now represent roughly 15% of rooms available in certain places.
-Moreover, via a transportation platform over the prior year, roughly comparable to the share of employed persons who drive for a living (2.8%).
-When analysing data on platforms by sector we will therefore focus on two sectors: hospitality and transportation.
+According to Statista, in Europe, the revenue in the holiday rentals segment, which comprises private accommodation bookings made online is currently projected to reach 21 billion euros in 2021, with an expected 18% user penetration.

-In the travel and hospitality sector, on average 26% of hotel bookings are performed via online platforms.
-Among the online booking agencies, the leader is Booking.com with over 67% of bookings in Europe.
+In the travel and hospitality sector, on average 29.9% of hotel bookings were performed via online platforms in 2019 in Europe.
+Among the online booking agencies, the leader is Booking.com with 67.7% of bookings in Europe.